masich/DataB/README.md

 | 2 | Bob  | 161-200           |

 We can get a particular person in our database by using ```Person.getById()``` method.
-This method will return a person from database with appropriate id (Primary Key) or ```null```, if person with such id isn't in the database table.
+This method will return a person from the database with the appropriate id (Primary Key) or ```null``` if the person with such id isn't in the database table.

 ```java
 System.out.println(Person.getById(maxTel, Person.class));